 Now that you’ve scheduled your complimentary* LASIK consultation with Providence Eye & Laser Specialists, what can you expect when you first visit us?
-Although each patient’s visit is specifically tailored to his or her experience, history and expectations, you can expect the most thorough eye exam you have ever had.
+Although each patient’s visit is specifically tailored to his or her needs, history and expectations, you can expect the most thorough eye exam you have ever had.
+You will be able to ask questions so that you can gain complete trust in our staff.
+Your eyes will also likely be dilated.
 You will be at our office approximately 2 to 2.5 hours depending on your personal situation.

-You’ll enter our welcoming reception area where you will be asked to fill out a Patient Registration Form if you have not done so already.
-We ask that you complete these forms in advance as it will save you a significant amount of time at our office.
+You’ll enter our pristine, calm and welcoming reception area where you will be greeted by our team.
+We ask that you bring your completed Patient Registration Form and will be asked to fill one out if you have not done so already.
+By completing these forms in advance it will save you a significant amount of time at our office for your consultation.
 We do not overbook our schedule, so your consult should begin within 5-15 minutes of your arrival.

 - If you wear glasses, we measure the prescription in your glasses with a machine called a lensometer.
 Even if your glasses prescription is old, that information is valuable in determining the stability of your prescription over time.

 - Next we use a camera called a Pentacam® to create a map of your corneas.
 This tells us all about the shape, structure and thickness of your corneas, but without touching your eye at all.
 We are able to store these photos in our electronic medical records so we will always have a history of what your corneas look like.

 - Finally, we use another device called an AutoRefractor to obtain an estimate of your vision.
 The technician will compare the measurement from this machine with that measured in your glasses.
 This gives the ophthalmic technician an idea of where to start when measuring your vision in the next room.

 Once these diagnostic procedures are completed, we will move you to an exam room.
 This is where you will spend most of your consultation visit with us.